Peter's Progress: Plot

 Back in London, Later Redbush suffers a dull sexless marriage with King Stewart since they're never available to each other.
 Lady Redbush continues to lament Griffin's supposed death until the jester reveals the truth by showing her the newspaper article about Quahog's founding.
 The jester stated that he was to keep quiet about this under threat of execution.
 Lady Redbush and the jester immediately depart for the New World on one of the slave ships.
 In Quahog, Griffin Peterson has grown irritated with his current wife until Lady Redbush arrives.
-Griffin Peterson and Lady Rebush are reunited and Griffin "divorces" his current wife by killing her with a blunderbuss.
+Griffin Peterson and Lady Redbush are reunited and Griffin "divorces" his current wife by killing her with a blunderbuss.

 Six months later, King Stewart learns that Redbush is gone and he makes his way to Quahog to reclaim his wife and kill Griffin Peterson.
 King Stewart's army arrives in Quahog where they terrorise the colony (similar to a scene from Blazing Saddles).
 King Stewart orders Cockney First Lieutenant (Chris) to search every house for them.
 Upon being discovered by the First Lieutenant, Griffin Peterson and Lady Redbush are confronted by King Stewart.
 Griffin Peterson threatens to kill the officer, while King Stewart threatens to kill Redbush.
 After exchanging threats without getting anywhere, Griffin and Stewart decide to settle their dispute with a talent show, with the winner winning Lady Redbush's hand in marriage, and ownership of the town of Quahog.
 For his act, King Stewart steals his jester's mostly unfunny jokes about his Aunt Frieda.
 However, Griffin, Quagmire, Joe, Cleveland, Mort, and Seamus effectively steal the show with a techno-rock number from Revenge of the Nerds.
 This was enough to defeat King Stewart in the talent show.
 After King Stewart and his army leaves for England, Griffin and Redbush remain in Quahog to live happily ever after.

 After the story is told, Peter, Quagmire, Cleveland, Joe, and Madame Claude see a promo ad for Cross-Armed Opposites.